oscar-project/documentation/docs/versions/oscar-2301.md

 We use [TLSH](https://tlsh.org/papers.html) to compute a hash for each document.
 These hashes are particular in that two similar documents should have similar hashes.

-This can enable both exact- and near- deduplication.
+This can be used to do both exact- and near- deduplication.

+Hashes are at `metadata.tlsh`.

 ### Minor changes

-- `metadata.annotations` has been renamed `metadata.quality_warnings`, and only contains length based quality warnings (see TODO).
+- `metadata.annotations` has been renamed `metadata.quality_warnings`, and only contains length based quality warnings (see the [OSCAR 2201](versions/oscar-2201/#annotations) documentation for details).
+- Some language tags have changed to better respect the [BCP47](https://en.wikipedia.org/wiki/IETF_language_tag):
+    - `als` has become `gsw`.
+Previously, `als` was erroneously used as the tag for Alemannic/Swiss German, whereas it is the tag for Tosk Albanian.
+    - `eml` has become `x-eml`.
+The `eml` tag is deprecated and as such has been replaced by a private tag (`x-eml`).

 ## Layout